ShaynaStocktonUST/indicators-documentation/docs/about/index.md

 Please login to the Trailblazer Community and post your question to the  [Trailblazer Community group](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000HEDASA4?tab=discussion&sort=LAST_MODIFIED_DATE_DESC).
 Community volunteer maintainers of this application and Salesforce.org Commons Program team members actively monitor every post.
 [Existing Issues](https://github.com/SFDO-Community/Salesforce-Indicators/issues) are tracked in GitHub.

-## # History of the idea of the Indicators Component
+## History of the Indicators Component

 * 2015 - Christian Carter wrote an excellent blog post on [Frostings](https://cdcarter.github.io/admin/2015/11/12/frosting) and [Progress Bars](https://cdcarter.github.io/admin/2016/02/15/progress-bar) or little graphical elements you can use in simple formulas to enhance the visual information displayed on your Salesforce records.